Sirf Tum: Soundtrack

 All songs are composed by Nadeem-Shravan, with lyrics penned by Sameer.
 Cassettes and CDs are available on T-Series.

 The hit duet "Pehli Pehli Baar Mohabbat Ki Hai" became especially popular.
-The title track "Sirf Tum" is offered in both duet and female-only versions.
-"Dilbar Dilbar", sung by Alka Yagnik, was a chart-topper and later reimagined in the 2018 film Satyameva Jayate.
+The title track "Sirf Tum" reused the melody of "Kaalamellam Kadhal" from the 1996 Tamil film Kadhal Kottai, originally composed by Deva.
+Producer Boney Kapoor obtained the rights from Deva to adapt the tune for the Hindi remake.The title track is offered in both duet and female-only versions.
+"Dilbar Dilbar", sung by Alka Yagnik, was a chart-topper and later remixed for the 2018 film Satyameva Jayate.
 The album sold around 2.2 million units, ranking it the 9th best-selling Bollywood soundtrack in India in 1999.
-The long Qawwali "Ek Mulaqat Zaroori Hai Sanam" appears twice—the original and a reprise version.
+The long qawwali "Ek Mulaqat Zaroori Hai Sanam" appears twice—the original and a reprise version.
 "Dekho Zara Kaise Balkhake Chali" features Punjabi singer Gurdas Maan, who also appears in the song sequence.